Internet Message Access Protocol: Email protocols

 Incoming email messages are sent to an email server that stores messages in the recipient's email box.
 The user retrieves the messages with an email client that uses one of a number of email retrieval protocols.
-While some clients and servers preferentially use vendor-specific, proprietary protocols, almost all support POP and IMAP for retrieving email – allowing many free choice between many e-mail clients such as Pegasus Mail or Mozilla Thunderbird to access these servers, and allows the clients to be used with other servers.
+While some clients and servers preferentially use vendor-specific, proprietary protocols, almost all support POP and IMAP for retrieving email – allowing free choice between many e-mail clients such as Pegasus Mail or Mozilla Thunderbird to access these servers, and allows the clients to be used with other servers.

 Email clients using IMAP generally leave messages on the server until the user explicitly deletes them.
 This and other characteristics of IMAP operation allow multiple clients to manage the same mailbox.
 Most email clients support IMAP in addition to Post Office Protocol (POP) to retrieve messages.
 IMAP offers access to the mail storage.
 Clients may store local copies of the messages, but these are considered to be a temporary cache.

 History

 IMAP was designed by Mark Crispin in 1986 as a remote access mailbox protocol, in contrast to the widely used POP, a protocol for simply retrieving the contents of a mailbox.

-It went through a number of iterations before the current VERSION 4rev1 (IMAP4), as detailed below:
+It went through a number of iterations before the current VERSION 4rev2 (IMAP4), as detailed below: